-Name and level of final award: BSc (Hons) Chinese Medicine: Acupuncture BSc (Hons) Chinese Medicine: Acupuncture with Foundation Name and level of intermediate awards: BSc (Hons) Natural Therapeutics BSc Natural Therapeutics Diploma of HE Natural Therapeutics Certificate of HE Natural Therapeutics Awarding body/institution: University of Westminster Teaching Institution: University of Westminster Status of awarding body/institution: Recognised Body Location of delivery: Cavendish Campus Language of delivery and assessment: English Mode, length of study and normal starting month: Three years full time, four - six years part time day September.
-QAA subject benchmarking group(s): Professional statutory or regulatory body: The BSc (Hons) course is accredited by the British Acupuncture Accreditation Board.
+Name and level of final award: BSc (Hons) Chinese Medicine: Acupuncture BSc (Hons) Chinese Medicine: Acupuncture with Foundation The Chinese Medicine: Acupuncture is a BSc degree that is Bologna FQ-EHEA first cycle degree or diploma compatible.
+Name and level of intermediate awards: BSc (Hons) Natural Therapeutics BSc Natural Therapeutics Diploma of HE Natural Therapeutics Certificate of HE Natural Therapeutics Awarding body/institution: University of Westminster Teaching Institution: University of Westminster Status of awarding body/institution: Recognised Body Location of delivery: Cavendish Campus Language of delivery and assessment: English Mode, length of study and normal starting month: Full-time: Three years Part-time: four - six years September start QAA subject benchmarking group(s): Professional statutory or regulatory body: The BSc (Hons) course is accredited by the British Acupuncture Accreditation Board.
 This means that students meeting the requirements of the BSc (Hons) are recommended to the British Acupuncture Council (BAcC) as suitable members provided there is no reason to doubt the graduate's fitness as a member.
-Date of course validation/review: Date of programme specification approval: Valid for cohorts : 2016/17 level 4 and 5, 2017/18 level 6 Course Leader Felicity Moir UCAS code and URL: http://www.westminster.ac.uk/courses/undergraduate westminster.ac.uk/courses/undergraduate/how-to-apply
+Date of course validation/review: Date of programme specification approval: Valid for cohorts : 2016/17 level 4 and 5, 2017/18 level 6 Course Leader Felicity Moir UCAS code and URL: westminster.ac.uk/courses/undergraduate